List of battleships of Italy: Ammiraglio di Saint Bon class

-The first of the Italian Navy's modern battleships, the Ammiraglio di Saint Bon class were smaller than their contemporaries due to limitations imposed by the Italian government and indecision in the naval design staff over what kind of battleship should be built.
+The first of the Italian Navy's modern battleships, the Ammiraglio di Saint Bon class was smaller than its contemporaries due to limitations imposed by the Italian government and indecision in the naval design staff over what kind of battleship should be built.
 They were designed under the supervision of Admiral Simone di Pacoret Saint Bon, the namesake of the lead ship, and Benedetto Brin.
 Ultimately, the ships' small size, weak main battery, and slow speed made them ineffective capital ships, since they were not strong enough to engage foreign battleships, and too slow to catch cruisers.

 Both ships served in the active duty squadron early in their careers, and participated in the Italo-Turkish War of 1911–1912.
 They took part in the Italian offensives in North Africa and the island of Rhodes, but did not see combat with the Ottoman fleet.
 They were reduced to harbor defense ships by the outbreak of World War I, and spent the war in Venice.
 The ships were discarded shortly after the end of the war, both having been stricken in 1920.